Skip to main content Skip to secondary navigation

 Drivers

-• Increases competitiveness and productivity for commercial businesses and industry
+• Increases profitability and productivity for business and industry

 Barriers

-• Lack of information and education on the potential benefits of energy efficiency
+• Lack of information and education on the benefits of energy efficiency

 Climate Impact: Low